hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-extended-shortcodes/index.en.md

 The `style` shortcode has two positional parameters.

-The **first** one is the custom style content, which supports nesting syntax in [:(fab fa-sass fa-fw): SASS](https://sass-lang.com/documentation/style-rules/declarations#nesting) and `&` referring to this parent HTML element.
+The **first** one is the custom style content, which supports nesting syntax in [:(fa-brands fa-sass fa-fw): SASS](https://sass-lang.com/documentation/style-rules/declarations#nesting) and `&` referring to this parent HTML element.

 And the **second** one is the tag name of the HTML element wrapping the content you want to change style, and whose default value is `div`.